raohammad/iote2epoc/README.md

 ## Architecture plan.

-Now you should write a plan explaining the following points.
-The goal here is not to code anything but rather explain your ideal solution:

 * *If you were to develop the same application where the temperatures dataset grows by 1Go per minute, what would you do differently?*

 * 1. I took this POC as an opportunity to upgraded my implementation from spark 2.2 to 2.4.0 (good chance to evaluate latest spark :)).
 I realized that multiple spark contexts under a JVM was not as easy as it was in previous spark versions (atleast for the moment for me since I was to respect the timeline) that means I could not implement the SparkSQL to directly process mysql rows as dataframes thats a chance to achieve another layer pf parallelilization (in adidtion to currently implemented DStream parallelization) and could be more performant from current approach I implemented for DB access.
 Although I made an optimization of creating the DB pool at partition level (and not at driver program (threat of starved db resources) or rdd level at worker node(threat of wasted db resources)) but in my understanding, having Dataframes of sparkSQL on worker threads that are already processing DStream RDDs could be another layer of parallelization and more performant [I've achieved it in spark batch jobs though]